-Community solar, also known as shared solar or solar gardens, is a solar energy deployment model that allows customers to buy or lease part of an offsite shared solar PV system.
+Community solar, also known as shared solar or solar gardens, is a distributed solar energy deployment model that allows customers to buy or lease part of a larger, offsite shared solar photovoltaic (PV) system.

-This arrangement lets customers enjoy advantages of solar energy without having to install a system on their own residential or commercial property.
-Community solar projects provide distributed solar access and benefits to customers who:
+Community solar arrangements allow customers to enjoy advantages of solar energy without having to install their own solar energy system.
+Community solar projects provide an alternative to rooftop PV systems for customers who:

-- Have insufficient solar resources (e.g. shading, roof size, etc.)
+- Have insufficient solar resources or roof conditions to support a rooftop PV system (due to shading, roof size, or other factors)

-- Are unable or unwilling to install solar for financial or other reasons.
+- Are unable or unwilling to install an onsite solar PV system for financial or other reasons.

-Participants typically receive a monthly bill credit for electricity generated by their share of the solar photovoltaic (PV) system, as if the system were located on their premises.
+Community solar subscribers typically receive a monthly bill credit for electricity generated by their share of the solar PV system, as if the system were located on their premises.

-As of April 2015, 13 states and Washington D.C. have enacted policies that support community solar.
-Shared solar projects are located in 25 states, plus Washington D.C., and represent 172 MW of total installed capacity.
+As of July 2018, 19 states and Washington D.C. have enacted policies that support community solar.
+Shared solar projects are located in 42 states, plus Washington D.C., and represent 1,023 MW of total installed capacity, as of October 2018.

-A 2008 NREL analysis estimates that only between 22%27% of residential rooftops are suitable for onsite distributed PV systems.
+A 2015 NREL and U.S. Department of Energy analysis estimates that 50% of residential and commercial rooftops are suitable for onsite distributed PV systems.
 Community solar is one model for addressing the lack of solar PV access that many U.S. customers face.

 Other clean energy policies interact with community solar.

-- Virtual net metering (VNM) allows customers to receive bill creditsin other words, offset their loadswith generation from an offsite solar system.
+- Virtual net metering (VNM), also referred to as "remote" net metering, allows customers to receive bill credits for generation from an offsite solar energy system.
 Some form of VNM must exist for community solar to work properly so that multiple customers can offset their electricity loads from a system located elsewhere.

 - Tax credits, like the federal investment tax credit (ITC) for solar PV systems, may apply differently to community solar participants depending on the structure of the community solar program.
 Variables include whether the participant owns the panels or output ( in kilowatt-hours) and if a participant claims an individual or commercial tax credit.
 There is still uncertainty regarding the exact circumstances in which a community solar participant can claim the ITC.